StormFireFox1/TogglRichPresence/README.md

 Additionally, a random tag is chosen in order to select an app icon to be displayed for the Rich Presence of the time entry.

-## Configuration

-The TogglRichPresence CLI takes environment variables to allow for configuration, these are a few extra ones that are optional, but useful:

-- `DEFAULT_ICON_ID`: The default icon to display in TogglRichPresence on empty timer entries.
-By default, TogglRichPresence displays no image if the timer entry does not have any tags that could be used for Rich Presence icons.
-  Assign a string here to change that.
-The string must match the name of the Rich Presence icon available in the Discord Developer Portal.
-- `DEFAULT_REFRESH_INTERVAL`: By default, TogglRichPresence refreshes the Rich Presence information every 10 seconds.
-Use this environment variable to change the refresh interval.
-Default is 10 seconds.